ORGANIC CHEMISTRY 2

 I. KEKULE STRUCTURE (1865)

-According to kekule;
+According to Kekule;

--The structure of benzene is interconvertable.
+– The structure of benzene is interconvertible.

-STRENGTH OF KEKULE STUCTURE
+STRENGTH OF KEKULE STRUCTURE

--It gives correct molecular formula of benzene which is C6H6.
+– It gives correct molecular formula of benzene which is C6H6.

 WEAKNESS OF KEKULE STRUCTURE